lupyuen/lupyuen.github.io/src/plic3.md

 | __SO: Strongly-Ordered__ | Bit 63 is 1 |
 | __SH: Shareable__ | Bit 60 is 1 |

-We'll set the __SO and SH Bits__ in our Page Table Entry.
+We'll set the __SO and SH Bits__ in our Page Table Entries.
 Hopefully UART and PLIC won't get mushed up no more...

+TODO: Strong Order Pic

 # Enable Strong Order